What are copular verbs?

 - You look really good in that suit.

-The adjectives are in red and the subjects in bold.
+The adjectives are in red and the subjects are in bold.

 Copular verbs always connect the subject with the noun complement or adjective.